-Place 3-5 small logs onto the bed of hot embers using the gloves provided, close the door and reduce the primary air intake (sliders or thermostat depending on manual or automatic operation) to approximately half way.
-Once the logs turn black the primary air intake can be fully closed.
+Place 1-3 small logs onto the bed of hot embers using the gloves provided, close the door and reduce the Primary Air Control to approximately half way.
+Once the logs turn black the primary air can be fully closed.

-Once the smaller logs have burned down you can now add 2-3 larger (or full size) logs and close down the Secondary Air Intake as required.
+Once the smaller logs have burned down you can now add 2-3 larger ( or full size) logs and close down the Secondary Air Intake as required.
 You can now control the burn rate of the stove using the secondary air intake, you are looking for a controlled flame (not smouldering in the embers or licking around the lid) this is mostly visual although a flue pipe thermometer will help you determine correct control and is recommended for the initial lightings.

 Refuel as and when required (take care to open the door gradually as flames may lick out).
-Open either the primary air sliders or thermostat (but not both) whenever refuelling, once the wood logs turn black the primary air intake can be closed again and the fire controlled as before using the secondary air slider.
-For an extra boost of heat you can now open the tertiary air flap.
-If you no longer want to keep the fire going simply allow it to burn out.
+Open both air controls whenever refuelling, once the wood logs turn black the primary control can be closed fully and the fire controlled once again by the secondary control.
+If you no longer want to keep the fire going simply allow it burn out.